ec429/fc-aviation/README.md

 Fighters can be used to hack down enemy bombers — even if you're not quick enough to catch them before they bomb, they'll be stuck where they are for the rest of the turn so you've got plenty of time to attack them.

 Fighters can also escort attackers on strike missions (since the strike doesn't end the attacker's turn): move the fighter next to the target, then move the attacker onto the same square.
 After the strike, move the attacker home and then follow with the fighter.
+(This likely won't be necessary in LongTurn games, where RTS is frowned upon.)

 #### Escort Fighters